-Robert Lowry is the Director of Information Security at VTS, a New York based startup that prides itself as the #1 platform for leasing and asset management.
-He admitted to us that VTS has been a longtime user of TeamPassword, and predates even when he started, back in August of 2015.
+Robert Lowry is the Director of Information Security at VTS, a New York-based startup that prides itself as the #1 platform for leasing and asset management.
+VTS has been a longtime user of TeamPassword.
+His company was already well acquainted with our password manager when he started, back in August 2015.

 Lowry uses TeamPassword every day.
-He recalls how it comes in handy at times when teammates are on the road and they need access to credit card information from Finance, or when a new hire needs the wifi password.
+It comes in handy at times when teammates are on the road and they need access to credit card information from Finance, or when a new hire needs the wifi password.
 Everybody in the company has access to certain accounts, such as the product blog, so having a way to share those particular passwords is a lot easier than creating some “easy to remember” password, and rotating it out every so often.
 “Pretty much anything sensitive, we’ve come to rely on TeamPassword as a place to store it.”

-When asked what he would do to improve TeamPassword, there was one thing Robert Lowry felt very strongly about – integrating Saml.
-“Saml integration would be big for us,” he shares, “Coming from NASDAQ, anytime we were integrating with a third party, using Saml was one of my requirements for our vendors.”
+When asked what he would do to improve TeamPassword, there was one thing Robert Lowry felt very strongly about: integrating Saml.
+“Saml integration would be big for us,” he shares.
+“Coming from NASDAQ, anytime we were integrating with a third party, using Saml was one of my requirements for our vendors.”
 Alongside Saml, Lowry also feels strongly about enforcing 2-factor authentication.

 Lowry’s passion for cybersecurity really shines through when he speaks on TeamPassword’s strengths and where he thinks the service could improve.
 “The whole model, as a security person, is really the right way to do things,” he says.